mfbari/esso/data/README.md

 # for each edge in (0, 2*edge-count]
 <edge-u> <edge-v> <latency> <capacity in mbps> # each edge is listed twice
 ````
 A sample file with 6 nodes and 8 edges is as follows.
-Each edge is listed twice (there are 16 edge items after the nodes data) to easily handle edge mappings in the CPLEX code.
+Each edge is listed twice (there are 16 edge items after node data) to easily handle edge mappings in the CPLEX code.

 ````
 6 8